 These were very difficult families to work with because communication between them was often very fragmented.
 I will say that from my personal experience, the outcome of my elderly patients was often very poor in these situations.

-It’s very understandable.
+It’s understandable.
 The family wanted no part of assisting the elderly adult, who in turn resented them for it (not realizing that perhaps they were contributing to that sentiment.)

 We often recommended a family meeting with these families and the psychologist on our medical team to help them resolve their issues.